mauisonmia/epgviewer/README.md

 - View EPG for specific channel (with thumbnail images from epg.xml)
 - View EPG for all channels (Traditional EPG)
 - Everything in a static html file
+- Easy to integrate into html iptv player (to be released very soon)

 ## Screenshots